runtimeverification/evm-equivalence/EvmEquivalence/Equivalence/README.md

 ### Final proofs

 The `EvmYul` functions that reflect the semantics of executing an opcode are `EVM.step` and `X` found in [`EvmYul/EVM/Semantics.lean`](https://github.com/NethermindEth/EVMYulLean/blob/main/EvmYul/EVM/Semantics.lean).
-Since the effects of opcode execution are separated between the two functions (for instance, `step` doesn't assign gas costs), we have one theorem for each function stating broadly the same.
+Since the full effects of opcode execution are separated between the two functions (for instance, `step` doesn't assign gas costs), we have one theorem for each function stating broadly the same.

 The statement is, for `f` being `EVM.step` or `EVM.X`:
 > Given the `KEVM` prestate `LHS`, `f (stateMap LHS) = stateMap RHS` That is, mapping the `KEVM` prestate to `EvmYul` and executing either `EVM.step` or `EVM.X` gives us the mapped `KEVM` poststate.

-An number of additional hypothesis from the `defn_Val*` is added to each theorem.
-Revisiting and sanity-checking these hypothesis is worthwhile.
+A number of additional hypotheses from the `defn_Val*` is added to each theorem.
+Revisiting and sanity-checking these hypotheses is worthwhile.
 The vast majority of them stem from the fact that [`KEVM` summaries](https://github.com/runtimeverification/evm-semantics/tree/master/kevm-pyk/src/kevm_pyk/kproj/evm-semantics/summaries) assume that the `LHS` is a valid `KEVM` state.
 This means that conditions such as `PC_CELL < 2^256` are not enforced by the summaries and therefore need to be added as assumptions to obtain equivalence.

 These assumptions are present in the `KEVM` semantics, but they are enforced before triggering opcode execution.
+That is, the assumptions are not present in the rewrite rule of the opcodes, but in rewrite rules leading to opcode execution.

 ### Future work

 Notably, these proofs are only in one direction.
 Namely, we show that if `KEVM` computes something, `EvmYul` agrees with a translation of that computation.
-It remains to prove the converse.
-Namely, that `KEVM` agrees with a translation of what `EvmYul` computes.
+It remains to prove the converse: that `KEVM` agrees with a translation of what `EvmYul` computes.